Sida's work in Turkey

 Integrating citizens into politics

-Civil society organisations working for human rights are being forced back and the conditions for a viable democratic civil society are being undermined.
-The Checks and Balances Network (CBN) works to integrate citizens into politics through the dissemination of information and dialogue between citizens, civil society organisations and public administrations.
+The Checks and Balances Network (CBN) works to integrate citizens into politics through the dissemination of information and dialogue between citizens, civil society organisations and public institutions.
+The network is made up by 300 different CSOs diverse in political perspective, gender, lifestyle, ethnicity, faith and geography.

 Supporting victims of violations

 Despite an official policy of zero tolerance, there are well-founded accusations of torture and other human rights violations in detention centres and prisons.
 The Human Rights Foundation of Turkey (HRFT) supports the victims of torture and documents violations of human rights.
-In excess of 500 torture victims turn to the organisation for help every year.
+More than 600 torture victims turned to the organisation for help in 2020.

 Despite earlier progress, the situation for girls and women has deteriorated over recent years.
-The Council of Europe’s Istanbul Convention on preventing and combating violence against women and domestic violence has been called into question in the public discourse.
+Turkey has decided to withdraw from the Council of Europe’s Istanbul Convention on preventing and combating violence against women and domestic violence.

 Increasing knowledge of gender-based violance

-Many Turkish women are subjected to violence and child marriage is not unknown.
+While statistics are sometimes disputed, many women are subjected to violence, including through child marriage.
 The organisation KAMER works to prevent gender-based violence and strengthen women’s power over their own lives.
 Among other initiatives, KAMER visits women at home, strengthens relations between public authorities and NGOs and runs centres for women who have been subjected to violence.
-The organisation Women for Women’s Human Rights (WWHR) trains women in human rights in order to increase knowledge of issues such as gender-based violence and to make it easier for women to exercise their rights.
+The organisation Women for Women’s Human Rights (WWHR) trains women as well as municipal officials in human rights in order to increase knowledge of issues such as gender-based violence and to make it easier for women to exercise their rights.

 Strengthening labour rights for women